 Items (equipment or tools) can be loaned only in exceptional cases.
-Issue the item only upon a written approval from senior staff and file the approval in the paper file, "LOANS".
+Issue the item only upon a written approval from senior staff and file the approval in the file://D:/cd3wddvd/crystal A6/construction/stuff2.htm paper file, "LOANS".
 Enter the loan into the stock card.